hexedbits/toggle-dark-mode-script/README.md

 # dark-mode-script
-An AppleScript that toggles Dark Mode
+*An AppleScript that toggles Dark Mode*

+Used in my app [Lucifer](https://www.hexedbits.com/lucifer/).